APHE National Humane Education Conference

 Dinner and Benefit Auction

-Join us on Thursday, February 27 for a complimentary dinner along with silent and live auctions to benefit the Nathania Gartman Memorial Scholarship Fund.
+Join us on Thursday, April 23 for a complimentary dinner along with silent and live auctions to benefit the Nathania Gartman Memorial Scholarship Fund.
 Quality humane education materials as well as fun items in a range of prices will be included.

 Contributions from individuals, businesses, and organizations are critical to the success of the benefit auction.
 The valuable and unique items contributed from around the country are what make this auction so special.
 APHE encourages its members to solicit donations or to donate your special purchases to help raise money for this vital cause.